all year except 24/25 Dec, 31 Dec, 1 Jan, restaurant closed Sun, Mon.

-2 bars, restaurant, free Wi-Fi (may be patchy), in-room TV (Freeview), garden, patio, parking, unsuitable for disabled.
+2 bars, restaurant, free Wi-Fi (improving but may be patchy), in-room TV (Freeview), garden, patio, parking, dining room wheelchair accessible.

 Good Hotel Guide Review